sectrean/di-kit/README.md

 ## Register Services

-Use `RegisterFunc` to register a constructor function for a service.
+Use `WithService` to register a service with either a value or a constructor function.

 The function may accept any number and type of arguments which must also be registered with the `Container`.
-The service will be registered with the function return type, and may also return an `error`.
+The service will be registered as the function return type, and may also return an `error`.

-Use `RegisterValue` to register a value with the container.
+Use `WithService` to register a value with the container.

 ## Close Services

-Services registered with `RegisterFunc` will automatically be closed if the resolved value implements any the following `Close` method signatures:
+The Container is responsible for closing services that it creates using value functions.
+Services will automatically be closed if the resolved value implements any the following `Close` method signatures:

 - `Close(context.Context) error`
 - `Close(context.Context)`